pctmoraes/data-science-for-autos/README.md

 And finally performed the prediction of the car's price for a car with a Highway MPG equals 30

+# used tools

+- IBM Watson Assistant
+- CVS file for data

+### This project was based on the IBM's Data Analysis course available on edX.org

 ---

 ### autos table image using a sample of 5 rows